Back to what we treat

 OCD might be triggered by stress or anxiety but doesn’t have a cause, per se.
 OCD might develop during a stressful period but people with OCD also describe it appearing ‘out of the blue’ or ‘out of nowhere’.

 Even if people are not sure why they have OCD or where it came from, they still have as much right to treatment as someone whose OCD follows a stressful experience.
-Therapists do not need to know where OCD comes from or why to treat it.
+Therapists do not need to know where OCD comes from or why you think you might have it to treat it.

-Many therapists specialise in treating OCD, and psychotherapy or talking therapies are a recommended treatment.
+Many therapists specialise in treating OCD, and psychotherapy or talk therapy are a recommended treatment.

-Exposure therapy helps people learn to cope with things that make them anxious on a very gradual, well-managed process.
+Exposure therapy helps people learn to cope with things that make them anxious throughout a very gradual, well-managed process.
 It is particularly well-suited to treating OCD.

 Taking medication to manage anxiety can help a person manage OCD symptoms and also supports therapeutic work.
 SSRIs are one example of a common medical treatment for OCD symptoms.